UPDATED Mello-Roos: The Tax You Choose

 Advanced Placement tests are college-level tests administered by The College Board that allow high school students to earn college credits early.

-San Diego County property owners have paid almost $1 billion since 2011 in Mello-Roos taxes, and not all are created equal.
+San Diego County property owners have paid more than $1 billion since 2013 in Mello-Roos taxes, and not all are created equal.

 For the 2015-2016 school year, The College Board identified the SAT pass rate as students who achieve ERW SAT scores at or above 480, and Math SAT scores at or above 530.